celo-org/celo-proposals/TEMPLATE.md

 ### Future Work

-If applicable, describe future work implied by this doc (e.g. the “Simplifications For v0.1” section in the initial identity spec)
+If applicable, describe future work implied by this proposal

 ### Proposed timeline